SoleyIo/dtflw/README.md

 `dtflw` is a Python framework for building modular data pipelines based on [Databricks dbutils.notebook API](https://docs.databricks.com/notebooks/notebook-workflows.html).
 It was conceived with an intention to facilitate development and maintenance of Databricks data pipelines.

-## Why `dtflw`
+## Why `dtflw`?
 [Databricks](https://docs.databricks.com/notebooks/index.html) offers everything necessary to organize and manage code of data pipelines according to different requirements and tastes.
-Also, it does not impose any specific file structure on a repo of a pipeline neither regulates relationships between data (tables) and code transforming them (notebooks).
+Also, it does not impose any specific  structure on a repo of a pipeline neither regulates relationships between data (tables) and code transforming them (notebooks).

 In general, such freedom is an advantage, but with a growing number of notebooks, variety of data and complexity of analysis logic
->_it gets laborious to work with a codebase of a pipeline while debugging, extending or refactoring it._
+>it gets laborious to work with a codebase of a pipeline while debugging, extending or refactoring it.

-Among dozens of notebooks of a pipeline and thousands lines of code, `it is difficult to keep in mind which tables a notebooks requires and what tables it produces`.
-On the other side, when exploring tables (files) on a storage (e.g. Azure Blob, AWS S3), `it is unclear which code wrote those tables`.
+Among dozens of notebooks of a pipeline and thousands lines of code,
+> it is difficult to keep in mind which tables a notebook requires and what tables it produces.

+On the other side, when exploring tables (files) on a storage (e.g. Azure Blob, AWS S3),
+>it is unclear which code produced those tables.

-The complexity rises even more when a team needs to `maintain many of such pipelines which are not structured according to a single uniform pattern`.
+The complexity rises even more when a team needs to
+>maintain numerous pipelines, each structured in its own way.

-## How `dtflw` works
+## How does `dtflw` work?
-This project identifies `implicit relationships between data and code in a pipeline` as the main reason for increasing complexity.
+This project identifies _implicit relationships between data and code in a pipeline_ as the main reason for increasing complexity.

 Therefore, `dtflw` makes relationships between tables and notebooks explicit by building around a simple dataflow model:
 > Each notebook of a pipeline